Why Do I Need A Will?

 If a person dies without a will or another way to legally distribute assets, state laws govern how your inheritance is divided.
 This takes control away from you, and may result in your property being divided against your wishes.

 An experienced attorney can ensure your will is crafted to carry out your wishes.
-At Whittelsey & Corley, P.C., we have vast experience preparing wills for clients in Opelika, and are available to help with your needs.
+At Whittelsey & Corley, LLC, we have vast experience preparing wills for clients in Opelika, and are available to help with your needs.

 Estate Planning Is About More Than Having A Will